What better way to get children to connect with nature than to take the classroom outdoors!

 Father Nature is a member of Learning Through Landscapes and works in partnership with Natural Thinkers, and Sowing the Seeds (part of the London Sustainable Development Commission) all of which are focused on connecting children with nature.
 Father Nature holds Lambeth recommended status as a landscaping provider of Outdoor Growing & Learning Spaces.

-Since 2011 Father Nature has completed outdoor classrooms or developed the outdoor areas or created road safety planters for Allen Edwards School, Boutcher Primary (Southwark), Clapham Manor Primary, Durand Academy, Graveney Secondary School, Heathbrook Primary School, Jubilee Primary School, Lark Hall School, Maytree Children’s Centre, Peter Hills School (Rotherhithe), Richard Atkins Primary School, The Spinney at Clapham Common, St Helen’s Catholic School (Brixton), Stockwell Primary, Sudbourne Primary School, and Wellingtons Nursery (Wandsworth).
-Current projects include five more projects in Lambeth.
+Since 2011 Father Nature has completed outdoor classrooms, developed the outdoor areas or created road safety planters for Allen Edwards School, Boutcher Primary (Southwark), Clapham Manor Primary, Durand Academy, Graveney Secondary School, Heathbrook Primary School, Immanuel Primary School, Jubilee Primary School, Lark Hall School, Maytree Children’s Centre, Peter Hills School (Rotherhithe), Richard Atkins Primary School, The Spinney at Clapham Common, St Helen’s Catholic School (Brixton), Stockwell Primary, Sudbourne Primary School, and Wellingtons Nursery (Wandsworth).
+Current projects include five more projects in Lambeth and Wandsworth.
 If you would like to visit one of our completed Outdoor classroom sites then we will happily arrange a visit.
 Please call our landscape designer James Swayne on 077962 41970 or email us at [email protected].